 Witness & Case Review Officer

-British Transport Police (BTP) are recruiting Witness & Case Review Officers on Permanent and 12 Month Fixed Term, 24/7 Contract roles (with possibility of leading to permanent) paying £30,614.33 plus 20% Shift Allowance plus £2,835.11 London Allowance per annum based at Albany House, London.
+British Transport Police (BTP) are recruiting Witness & Case Review Officers on Permanent Contract & 12 Month Fixed Term, 24/7 Contract roles (with possibility of leading to permanent) paying £30,614.33 plus 20% Shift Allowance plus £2,835.11 London Allowance per annum based at Albany House, London.

-During training (average 6-8 weeks) you will be expected to be in the office full time however once fully trained you will be in a position to work remotely from home and from our office at Baskerville House in Birmingham.
-Typical working week once fully trained will be 3 days working from home and 2 days in the office Monday to Saturday, office hours 7am to 6pm.
+During training (average 6-8 weeks) you will be expected to be in the office full time however once fully trained you will be in a position to work remotely from home and from the office.
+Typical working week once fully trained will be 3 days working from home and 2 days in the office and shifts are as follows 7am-4pm / 1pm-11pm / 9pm-7am.
 BTP is the national police Force for the rail network throughout Great Britain, including London Underground, across which we ensure the safety and security of nearly 3 billion passenger journeys and over 100 million tons of freight every year.
 The world in which we work is fast-paced, operationally and commercially demanding, and constantly changing.

 As a Witness & Case Review Officer with BTP you will be responsible all aspects of evidential case file review and witness care in-line with the Criminal Justice timeframes and procedures.
 This will include evidentially reviewing case files; managing witness care; facilitating CPS Charging advice; providing guidance on national file standards; advising on disclosure requirements; quality assuring and providing case file guidance and Niche case file preparation.

 As a Witness & Case Review Officer you will be required to: